S. 1032: Major Richard Star Act

 5

-The bill deletes outdated language from federal law connected to an earlier phase-in of concurrent receipt and makes related technical edits so the statute reads clearly.
+The bill deletes outdated language tied to the now-complete phase-in of concurrent receipt for career retirees and makes related technical edits so the statute reads clearly.

 6

-If passed, the changes would take effect on the first day of the first month after the law is enacted, and would apply to payments going forward from that date.
+If enacted, the change would begin on the first day of the first month after the law is signed and apply to payments for months starting on or after that date.

 Who benefits from S. 1032?